mstewart796/BankPy_Estacio/README.md

 This project was originally created as part of my Python course with Geek University.

-I am currently improvements through the use of try/except and while loops as part of my RAD university discipline.
+I am currently making improvements through the use of try/except and while loops as part of my RAD university discipline.